 These safeguards are vital to address the concerns raised by the Scottish Fishermen’s Federation, and can be strengthened during the negotiations in the Council and in the European Parliament, but the principle of individual tradable quotas has worked in dealing with the root causes of discards in the US and Australia.
 This system also manages the issue of the 30% overcapacity in the EU fishing fleet and ensures the industry can manage capacity issues within national fleets, as has occurred in the Netherlands and Norway.

 CFP reform must deliver justice in external fisheries.
 In a recent meeting in London with west African fishermen I was moved by their accounts of the impact of the voracious behaviour of trawlers from the EU and elsewhere in destroying the livelihoods of indigenous fishers and destabilising food security in this region.
 A new CFP must not duck this inequity either.

 This week marks the beginning not the end of the political process.
 The House of Commons unanimously backed a strong pro-CFP reform motion in June.
 Commissioner Damanaki has called for other national parliaments to do likewise.
 Under the EU’s co-decision procedure, the Commission’s proposal must now be agreed by the Council and the European Parliament before being enacted.
 The introduction of Maximum Sustainable Yield will provide a legal basis to end over-fishing and most fish discards by 2015.

 We need national governments, MPs, and MEPs to get the message – this is a once in a generation chance for change, and to support Ms Damanaki’s proposals.

 To save our environment, and our fishing industry, politicians and the public must meet this challenge together.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.